Shell, Exxon eye Mozambique gas potential

-LONDON (Reuters) - Some of the world’s biggest oil firms including Exxon Mobil (XOM.N) and Shell (RDSa.L) are keen to play a part in developing Mozambique’s huge gas fields, an executive from the country’s national oil company said on Monday.
+LONDON, Oct 1 (Reuters) - Some of the world’s biggest oil firms including Exxon Mobil and Shell are keen to play a part in developing Mozambique’s huge gas fields, an executive from the country’s national oil company said on Monday.

 Tavares Martinho, exploration director at Empresa Nacional de Hidrocarbonetos (ENH), told a conference in London there was strong interest in an offering of exploration areas, which he said was due to be announced by the end of the month.

-“We are starting to see Shell (RDSa.L) in Mozambique, yes, not only Shell, all companies, even Exxon Mobil (XOM.N), Chevron (CVX.N) are willing to come to Mozambique and they will be welcome,” Martinho told reporters on the sidelines of the conference on Monday.
+“We are starting to see Shell in Mozambique, yes, not only Shell, all companies, even Exxon Mobil, Chevron are willing to come to Mozambique and they will be welcome,” Martinho told reporters on the sidelines of the conference on Monday.

-Shell earlier this year tried and failed to access Mozambique’s gas when it was outbid in the race to buy British firm Cove Energy COVE.L.
+Shell earlier this year tried and failed to access Mozambique’s gas when it was outbid in the race to buy British firm Cove Energy.

 Media reports and analysts have since speculated that Shell could now look to buy a stake in some Mozambique gas assets that Cove shares with Anadarko, but Martinho said ENH had not had any notification from Anadarko regarding plans to bring in a new partner.